Gathering Dreams

 31. Bigger isn’t always better

-Housing is one of the biggest costs we have in our life!
-You should never spend more than 30% of your income on housing (that includes taxes and bills as well!), but the less you spend, the more you can save!
+Housing is one of the highest costs we have in our life!
+You should never spend more than 30% of your income on housing (including taxes and bills), but the less you pay, the more you can save!

 I know some people love to live in a huge house but remember that you will have more costs if you live in a big space.
 And I am not just talking about your rent or mortgage.